 Link building involves reaching out to different brands and publications online and seeing if they will link to a page on your website from their website.
 The more links you have, the more credible you are to Google.
 Google rewards that credibility with a higher position in search results.
 In short: If a lot of other folks trust your content and see it as worthy of a link, Google will as well.

-According to Keval, building backlinks to your website is one of the most important parts of crafting a successful SEO strategy for your store, and building relationships with other brands is one of the best ways to do it.
+Building backlinks to your website is an important ecommerce SEO best practice, and building relationships with other brands is one of the best ways to do it.

 This is where creating content for a blog comes in.
 While other brands might not want to link to a collection page that shows a list of the products you have for sale, they may get excited about a helpful blog post.
 For example, they’ll be more likely to link to a blog post that shares succulent care tips than they are a collection page of succulents.